-If you want to control only direction of a 100A DC motor , you simply need 2 x 100A relays that costs around 20$ instead of a motor controller that will take at least 100$ from your account.
+If you want to control the DC motor direction using a relay (direction, not speed), of a 100A DC motor, you simply need 2 x 100A relays.that costs around 20$ instead of a motor controller that will take at least 100$ from your account.
 So this article is about DC motor control using Relays.

 If you want to control a DC motor using microcontroller, the first thing that comes into mind is a motor driver or controller & there are many controllers available in market, for instance if you have small DC motor below 2 Ampere load, you can simply use L293D motor driver to control that motor.
 But let’s say you have a heavy DC motor that can take 50A as peak current, what are you going to do?